 - Currently developing guidance to improve climate resilience of existing roads and to guide cost-effective maintenance and rehabilitation decisions.

 - Currently conducting a field trial of pervious concrete pavement as a strategy for reducing rain runoff loads.

-- Developing guidelines to improve safety and passenger comfort of rail travel in cold weather based on research of rail stress dynamics and freezing and thawing cycles being completed at the Via Rail Test Site.
+- Based on the CRBCPI phase 1, developing guidelines to improve safety and passenger comfort of rail travel in cold weather based on research of rail stress dynamics and freezing and thawing cycles being completed at the Via Rail Test Site.

-- Developing technical guidance for adaptable housing for remote/Indigenous communities in collaboration with the First Nations Building Officers Association (FNBOA).
+- Currently developing technical guidance for adaptable housing for remote/Indigenous communities in collaboration with the First Nations Building Officers Association (FNBOA).

 In addition to the work supporting codes provisions and guidelines outlined above, the Initiative has established an oversight committee of federal departments to ensure the results are relevant, and complement related endeavours.
 The committee discusses the emerging results, provides direction and serves to exchange and make links to federal departments' priorities related to the Initiative, and the work of projects' technical committees.

-Where available, the project is engaged with existing committees and governance structures to deliver the project outcomes.
-Technical committees have been established to guide research and the development of guidelines in the areas of: climatic data and loads; flood-resistant buildings; coastal flood risk assessment; wildland-urban interface design; and roof systems and building materials.
+Where available, the project engages with existing committees and governance structures to deliver the project outcomes.
+Technical committees have been established to guide research and the development of guidelines in the areas of climatic data and loads, flood-resistant buildings, coastal flood risk assessment, wildland-urban interface design, and roof systems and building materials.

 Flooding-related activities under the CRBCPI